 Established industry names are selling their authority (Charlotte Tilbury, Pat McGrath and Kat Von Dee).
 While celebrities with immense followings are cutting out the middleman and launching their own lines.
 The most notable of these launches is Rihanna’s Fenty Beauty.
 The LVHM-owned brand launched in 2017 and is now the most successful of the celebrity brands, with revenue reported to be five times higher than its closest competitor, Kylie Cosmetics, Fashionbi report.

 3. Go inclusive or go home

 Fenty launched with 40 shades of its Pro Filt’R foundation and shook up the industry in its wake.
-Its message of inclusivity and individuality proved to be bang on with its millennials audience, which caused the range to sell out in hours.
+Its message of inclusivity and individuality proved to be bang on with its millennial audience, which caused the range to sell out in hours.

 If your products aren’t inclusive, they won’t be on the shelf for long. tweet

 In 2018, Tarte Cosmetics faced significant backlash for releasing a new foundation with only 3 out of 15 shades catering to dark skin tones.
-Soon after, It Cosmetics came under similar fire when their Bye Bye Foundation came in 12 shades, most of which light.
+Soon after, It Cosmetics came under similar fire when their Bye Bye Foundation came in 12 shades, most of which were light.
 The same occurred with YSL’s All Hours and Givenchy Beauty’s Teint Couture Everywhere Foundation.
 They both were called out online for their dismal offering for dark skin.

 Want to know where beauty is heading?
 Here’s what the $532bn beauty industry looks like in 2019.